Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Conclusion

 \section{Conclusion}

-The proliferation of communication and coordination protocols in Agentic AI systems creates a semantic gap that prevents the rigorous analysis of system safety, security, and functionality.
-This paper addresses that gap by introducing a modeling framework that consists of two foundational models: the host agent, which orchestrates user-prompted tasks, and the task lifecycle, which details sub-task execution.
-Grounded in this framework, we define $\mathbf{31}$ formal properties, spanning liveness, safety, completeness, and fairness, expressed in temporal logic.
-These properties enable the formal verification of system behavior, detection of coordination edge cases, and prevention of deadlocks.
-Our work provides a domain-agnostic approach for designing and deploying verifiably safe and reliable Agentic AI systems.
-To operationalize this methodology, our future work will focus on automatically detecting property violations in coded Agentic AI systems by deriving a formal model from the code and model-checking specified properties against it.
+The fragmentation of protocols in Agentic AI prevents rigorous analysis of system safety, security, and functionality.
+We address this semantic gap by introducing a framework modeling the Host Agent and task lifecycle.
+Grounded in these models, we define 30 temporal logic properties, including liveness, safety, completeness, and fairness.
+These properties enable formal verification, edge-case detection, and deadlock prevention, which offer a domain-agnostic approach for designing verifiably safe systems.
+Future work will operationalize this methodology by automatically deriving formal models from code to check for property violations.